ARGB vs RGB fan comparison showing color differences

 Do I need software to use ARGB fans?

 Not always.
 Many ARGB fans ship with a standalone button controller in the box that cycles through preset lighting effects without any software or motherboard involvement.
 This is useful for cases where you want simple dynamic effects without installing Armoury Crate or iCUE.
-However, to unlock full per-LED customization, cross-component synchronization, audio reactivity, and custom effect creation, you will need the motherboard manufacturer’s lighting platform, ASUS Armoury Crate, MSI Mystic Light, Gigabyte RGB Fusion, or the component manufacturer’s software (Corsair iCUE, NZXT CAM, etc.).
+However, to unlock full per-LED customization, cross-component synchronization, audio reactivity, and custom effect creation, you will need the motherboard manufacturer’s lighting platform (ASUS Armoury Crate, MSI Mystic Light, Gigabyte RGB Fusion) or the component manufacturer’s software (Corsair iCUE, NZXT CAM, etc.).
 The hardware capability is always there; the software just unlocks all of it.

 The Bottom Line

-ARGB and RGB are not interchangeable, they run on different voltages, use different connectors, and deliver fundamentally different experiences.
+ARGB and RGB are not interchangeable: they run on different voltages, use different connectors, and deliver fundamentally different experiences.
 RGB is simpler and still perfectly functional for builds where lighting plays a minor role or budgets are tight.
-ARGB is the modern standard: per-LED control, software ecosystem integration, and increasingly the same price.
-For any build you’re starting fresh in 2025, choose ARGB components and match them to ARGB headers on your board, you’ll have more flexibility, better effects, and a setup that’s easier to expand later.
+ARGB is the modern standard with per-LED control, software ecosystem integration, and increasingly the same price.

 Alex has been building and tweaking custom PCs for over 12 years.
 From budget builds to full custom water loops, he's assembled more than 50 systems and helped hundreds of builders troubleshoot their rigs.
 When he's not benchmarking the latest hardware, you'll find him optimizing airflow setups or stress-testing overclocks.